 This is not an algorithm or AI, this is a real person, Design Kompany’s creative director Dipika Kohli, for this project, will be customizing the next week’s prompts based on what you are writing in, as a small group. listening, sharing, empathizing: it’s all int here, but it takes showing up to get the best out of it.
 Take the 20 minutes of your week available to connect and to re-connect, first with yourself, then with others.

 Design Kompany’s work is to make space for people to notice one another, and themselves.
 To pay attention.
 To notice the moment.
 That will dissolve before we know it.
 Ephemera, relational aesthetics, conversation space design… these are our beats.
 Ask us anything.
 Talk to us.
 Connect through the form at our ‘About’ page, and if this all sounds curious, try it out.
-We’re doing this for 12 weeks, starting 7 May.
+We’re doing this for 12 weeks, [update] starting 7 October.

 Application required.
 Open invitation.
 Apply here.